 Column (1) shows the risk prices estimated on the cross-section of six currency portfolios sorted by intermediary capital shock betas.
 If intermediary capital risk constitutes its own cross-section of excess returns, I expect a significant and positive price of intermediary capital risk as currencies that depreciate upon realizations of negative intermediary capital shocks provide lower excess returns and are thus deemed risky, compensating investors for the aforementioned risk by providing higher expected returns at all other times.
-We do not observe a significant price of intermediary capital risk or the global market, providing eliminating the existence of this independent cross-section of exchange rate excess returns.
+We do not observe a significant price of intermediary capital risk or the global market, thus eliminating the existence of this independent cross-section of exchange rate excess returns.

-However shifting to Column (2), we observe a significant price of intermediary risk for the cross-section of carry trade portfolios sorted by forward discounts.
+However moving to Column (2), we observe a significant price of intermediary risk for the cross-section of carry trade portfolios sorted by forward discounts.
 Intermediary capital risk is priced into the carry trade at 5.9% per annum, implying that currencies with high intermediary betas, or portfolios with returns that more positively co-move with the intermediary capital shock, are compensated for taking on the risk of low returns when bad shocks erode intermediary capital.
 This provides support for intermediary capital risk as one fundamental economic source of risk embedded in exchange rates and provides an explanation for the forward premium puzzle as investors appear to be rewarded for holding high interest rate currencies that depreciate when intermediary capital declines.
-Notice that intermediary capital risk is priced despite the presence of
+Notice that intermediary capital risk is priced despite the presence of the global market return, showing that it contains more information than equity prices - I interpret this as reflecting the outsize importance of intermediary capital as proxying for the risk-bearing capacity of relevant financial intermediaries that theory suggests.